zachvalenta/jvns.ca/content/post/2016-11-03-what-happens-when-you-run-a-rkt-container.markdown

 There's some pretty good [architecture documentation](https://github.com/coreos/rkt/blob/master/Documentation/devel/architecture.md) that I referred to a bunch and explains a bunch of things that I do not explain here.

+As usual there are probably things in here that are wrong.

 **What running a container looks like in rkt**